 How Medium-Chain Triglycerides Fight Infection

 Reviewing research done in 2013 at Kent State University, we find that extra-virgin coconut oil has a strong antimicrobial effect against a particular bacteria known as Clostridium difficile.
 This particular bacteria is known to infect the intestines and is also resistant to many antibiotics.
-(1)
+(1) [tweet_quote] Coconut oil only acts as a strong antimicrobial against C. difficile when it is completely digested. [/tweet_quote]

 Because winter is usually a season when difficult-to-digest comfort foods are enjoyed, it’s common for intestinal flora to become imbalanced – potentially leading to an overgrowth of pathogenic bacteria such as Clostridium.